Flavian Zeija: Judicial career

 He was appointed as a judge of the High Court of Uganda in 2016.
 He was assigned as the Resident Judge of Mbarara High Court Circuit, the largest circuit in the country.
 While serving in that capacity, in December 2019, he was appointed to his current assignment.

 Notable judgments

 The Principal Judge, may at his/her discretion, continue to hear cases, in his/her capacity as a justice of the High Court of Uganda.
 A notable case that he handled in September 2020 was Kalemera H. Kimera vs Kabaka Muwenda Mutebi II.
-In his dismissal of the suit, the judge pointed out that according to current Ugandan inheritance laws, a grandchild who is not expressly named in the will cannot contest the inheritance of a grandparent's estate.
+In his dismissal of the suit, the judge said that according to current Ugandan inheritance laws, a grandchild who is not expressly named in the will cannot contest the inheritance of a grandparent's estate.
 Those who can contest are (a) the legitimate children of the deceased (b) the illegitimate children and (c) any adopted children of the deceased.
 The judge ordered the complainant to pay the respondents' legal fees.